 In most cases, your first point of call on your Uzbekistan itinerary will be Tashkent, the country’s lively capital, where you’ll find the international airport and most likely enter the country.

-Known as the largest city in Central Asia, Tashkent is in my opinion a little undervalued compared to other more famous Silk Road cities in Uzbekistan, and therefore often used only as a stepping stone to Samarkan, Bukhara and Khiva.
+Known as the largest city in Central Asia, Tashkent is in my opinion a little undervalued compared to other more famous Silk Road cities in Uzbekistan, and therefore often used only as a stepping stone to Samarkand, Bukhara and Khiva.

 I, on the other hand, absolutely loved Tashkent and what it had to offer and would clearly recommend spending at least two days here to get one’s bearings and enjoy the many fascinating historical sights.